benjaminpeljto/my-uni-blog/README.md

 # Web-Programming2023_Blog
-Mandatory project for "Introduction to Web Programming" course on International Burch University.
+Mandatory project for "Introduction to Web Development" course on International Burch University.